bambooww/iot-tree/web/doc/en/doc/main/alert.md

-It can be seen that alarm processing is very simple, just define parameters such as the alarm processing name, title, alarm level, whether it is enabled, and trigger color.
+It can be seen that alarm processing is very simple, just define the alarm processing name, title, alarm level and whether it is enabled, trigger color, and parameters of the alarm record.
 In a sense, alarm processing is the classification of alarm source data.

 This can be improved in the future.
 If you have any good suggestions, you can provide them to us.